The World Is A Disaster, But Everything Is Awesome!

 The Lego Movie 2: The Second Part

-Accepting that a spectrum of darkness and light exist, we can take personal responsibility for how we are showing up in the world.
-We can look at how what affects us negatively in the outside world is reflected in our own personal life and make steps towards changing what we can.
-We can do the work to uncover our internal resources and wisdom.
+This kind of reflection allows us to uncover our internal resources and wisdom.
 And in doing so, we contribute our unique color and light to a world that at times finds itself shrouded in shadows.

 “Be the change you want to see in the world.”